Ancient Man

 BCE.)

-Olmecs here stems from the carved heads they left in Mexico (right).
+Olmecs here stems from the carved heads they left in Mexico (below).
 Quite

 clearly the statues show Negroid features, and yet Negroes were supposedly